dauer/thedotfilesproject/README.md

 1. Install git: `sudo apt-get update && sudo apt-get install -y git`
 1. Clone this repo
-1. Run `install.sh` to start the installation
+1. Run `./install.sh` to start the installation
 1. Restart your computer to finalize the process
    1. `shutdown -r now`